 Dark jungle alleys, with weapons in our hands

 That produced fire and kept going straight through

 I who had gone about for years as a child

 Praying God don't let there ever be another war

 Or if there is, don't let me be in it.
 Well, I was in you.

 All you cared about was existing and being won.

 You died of a bomb blast in Nagasaki, and there were parades.

-- Roy Scranton is learning to stop worrying and love the academy in Princeton, New Jersey.
-His stories, essays, and reviews have been published in Boston Review, the New York Times, Boston Review, Los Angeles Review of Books, Contemporary Literature, The Appendix, LIT, Theory & Event, and elsewhere.
+- Roy Scranton's stories, essays, and reviews have been published in Rolling Stone, Boston Review, the New York Times, Boston Review, Los Angeles Review of Books, Contemporary Literature, The Appendix, LIT, Theory & Event, and elsewhere.
 He is one of the editors of Fire and Forget: Short Stories from the Long War (Da Capo, 2013).
 His book Learning How to Die in the Anthropocene is forthcoming from City Lights in 2015.